kyma-project/community/concepts/observability-strategy/strategy.md

 ### Indirect Integration

 If the system to integrate with does not provide the vendor-neutral protocol natively, a converter is needed.
 Typically, this requires running a collector that supports OTLP and is configured as target for the direct integration.
 That collector then takes care of the conversion into the custom protocol and integration with the target system.
-Usually, that task will be realized by a custom Otel Collector instance.
+Usually, that task is realized by a custom Otel Collector instance.

 ![Indirect Integration](./assets/integration-indirect.drawio.svg)

 ### Custom Integration

 If users find the configuration options of the collector layer still too limiting, they can bring their own collector setup and disable the respective Kyma component for a signal type (logs, traces, metrics) so that it won't consume resources.
 With such custom setup, users get full flexibility but also full responsibility.
 Users can also bring their own APM tooling at any time.

 ![Custom Integration](./assets/integration-custom.drawio.svg)